Explore FREE downloadable educational materials.

 The CDC currently recommends that children receive two doses of a measles containing vaccine, with the first dose administered between 12-15 months, and the second dose between 4-6 years.
 The CDC also recommends that individuals born after 1957 and have no laboratory evidence of immunity or documentation of vaccination should receive at least one dose of MMR vaccine.
 Two doses of MMR vaccine are also recommended for healthcare personnel, students entering college and other post-high school educational institutions, and international travelers.

-MMR vaccination is recommended by the CDC for infants between 6 and 11 months of age who may be traveling internationally; however, ProQuad and MMRII are only FDA approved for use in children 12 months and older.
-The MMRII vaccine product insert states that the effectiveness and safety of MMRII has not been established in children between 6 and 11 months and if administered to this population, antibodies may not develop.
+MMR vaccination is recommended by the CDC for infants between 6 and 11 months of age who may be traveling internationally; however, ProQuad MMRII and PRIORIX are only FDA approved for use in children 12 months and older.
+Both the MMRII and PRIORIX vaccine package insert states that the effectiveness and safety of the vaccines have not been established in children under 12 months.
+The MMRII package insert states that if administered to children 6 through 11 months, antibodies may not develop.
 According to the CDC, an infant vaccinated prior to 12 months of age will still require two additional doses of MMR vaccine.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about measles and the measles vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.